Doddarangegowda

-Doddarangegowda is a Kannada poet and a lyricist working for Kannada cinema.
+Doddarangegowda (born 7 February 1946) is an Indian poet and lyricist working in Kannada cinema.
 He is a retired professor of Kannada and has published a number of anthologies in Kannada.
 He has released several audio cassettes and CDs of his poems.
 Some of his noteworthy songs are Tera Yeri Ambaradaage and Notadaage Nageya Meeti of Parasangada Gendethimma, Nammoora Mandara Hoove of Aalemane, Sri Rama Bandavne of Paduvaaralli Pandavaru.
 He was also a Bharatiya Janata Party MLC.
 In 2018, he was awarded with the civilian award Padma Shri.